HunterSun2018/chatgpt_client/README.md

 # coro_http_client
-A Http client implemented by c++ 20 coroutine and boost beast
+A ChatGPT client implemented by c++ 20 coroutine and boost beast